I'm originally from Melbourne, Victoria, Australia.

 We both do a fair bit of international travel for work, particularly Helen, with her new role as one of the main mentors for IB primary educators in the Asia Pacific.
 I'm at the stage where I am happy to stay home and hang out with Machiato, our cat, but there are still a few irons in the fire.

 Life in Sawtell is very, very nice, and one does not need to be wealthy to enjoy it.
 The airport is 10 minutes away, and gives us quick access to Sydney, and then the rest of the country and the rest of the world.
-I intend doing enough to keep me sane, but not so much that I forget how to enjoy life.
+I intend doing enough to keep me sane, including writing for the Coffs Coast News Of The Area, but not so much that I forget how to enjoy life.